MoffKalast/ros_ip_setup/README.md

 Add files:
 - /usr/sbin/roscore

-The magni-base may not need to be replaced, that needs testing.
+The /usr/sbin/magni-base file may not need to be replaced, that needs testing.